 After surviving WW2 bombs, being rejected by the National Maritime Museum and about to be broken up by the training college that then owned her, she was saved by the London County Council and placed in a display dry dock at Greenwich England under royal patronage.

-There were several poor decisions made at that time due to lack of funds.
+There were several terrible decisions made at that time, mostly due to lack of funds.
 The worst by far was to cut two gaping holes through her fine hull so the hold could be used for display rooms; she could never sail again.
 And, since she was rebuilt to the early tea trade specifications, most of the masting and rigging has never seen salt water, and one of the deckhouses, expanded in later sailing years, was replaced as well.
+Her hull was prettied up with new sheathing (shown here during my first visit in 1955).
 As if that wasn't enough, almost all the original teak deck was replaced by new material in the early 1970s and her original decking was thrown out.

 There were also two curious and highly visible decisions made then with regards to painting.
 Based apparently on the secondary evidence of a single painting once owned by Jock Willis, and contrary to documents and photos of the time, the house panels and wood masts were varnished rather than being painted white and black respectively.

 And now, thanks to a faulty vacuum cleaner, even more of her is gone.